-Here at St Michael’s we are proud to say we now have our very own group of Mini Vinnies.
+Here at St Michael’s we are proud to say we have our very own group of Mini Vinnies.

-- President – Lola
+- President – Annabelle

-- Treasurer – Alex
+- Treasurer – Ben

-What are Mini Vinnies?
+Who are the Mini Vinnies?

 Mini Vinnies are a younger version of The Society of St Vincent de Paul.
-The group is seen as having, “the potential to significantly contribute to the future of our Society.”
+The group is seen as having, “The potential to significantly contribute to the future of our Society.”

 As Mini Vinnies, the youngsters have their own ‘treasured’ Prayer, Pledge and Badge, a dedicated website and a range of bright and colourful documents which guide them in their formative steps – helping and enabling them to become in every sense, young Vincentians – or ‘Mini Vinnies’.